katsuhisamaruyama/jxplatform2/README.md

 JxPlatform2 creates a CFG for each method existing in Java source code.

-* CFGStore - Stores a collection of CFGs created from Java source code
+* CFGStore - Provides APIs to create CFGs from Java source code and stores them
 * CFG - Provides information about a CFG
 * CCFG- Provides information about a class control flow graph (CCFG)
 * BasicBlock - Provides information about a basic block of a CFG